John Bunyan: Marriage and conversion

-During this time Bunyan, whilst on his travels as a tinker, happened to be in Bedford and pass a group of women who were talking about spiritual matters on their doorstep.
-The women were in fact some of the founding members of the Bedford Free Church (or Bedford Meeting) and Bunyan, who had been attending the parish church of Elstow, was so impressed by their talk that he joined their church.
+During this time Bunyan, whilst on his travels as a tinker, happened to be in Bedford when he passed a group of women on a doorstep, talking about spiritual matters.
+The women were some of the founding members of the Bedford Free Church (or Bedford Meeting) and Bunyan, who had been attending the parish church of Elstow, was so impressed by their talk that he joined their church.
 At that time the nonconformist group was meeting in St John's church in Bedford under the leadership of former Royalist army officer John Gifford.
 At the instigation of other members of the congregation Bunyan began to preach, both in the church and to groups of people in the surrounding countryside.
 In 1656, having by this time moved his family to St Cuthbert's Street in Bedford, he published his first book, Gospel Truths Opened, which was inspired by a dispute with Ranters and Quakers.

-In 1658 Bunyan's wife died, leaving him with four small children, one of them blind.
+In 1658 Bunyan's wife died, leaving him with four young children, one of them being blind.
 A year later he married an eighteen-year-old woman named Elizabeth.